 New Jersey approved a gas tax in 2016 to replenish the New Jersey Transportation Fund.
 The proceeds of the tax are to be used to make infrastructure improvements throughout New Jersey.
 In addition, the Trump administration recently announced a policy to support infrastructure projects on a national level.

 The impact of infrastructure projects and related spending should benefit the majority of the residents of New Jersey.
 However, some property owners will be forced to contribute part or all of their property to infrastructure projects for the benefit of the public since the government can use the power of eminent domain when building or improving public projects.
-We anticipate on an increase in the filing of eminent domain actions as a result of the planned increase in infrastructure spending, and concurrent impact on private property.
+We anticipate an increase in the filing of eminent domain actions as a result of the planned increase in infrastructure spending.

 When a bridge is repaired or a road widened, the government must generally make additional improvements associated with the project.
 For example, if a state highway is widened, the New Jersey Department of Transportation will often install new sidewalks.
 If a bridge is repaired, roads surrounding the bridge are often improved, with changes to access in addition to site improvements.
 Property owners should be aware of how an infrastructure project can impact their property.

-From a big picture point of view, there are two issues that should concern property owners.
+From a big picture point of view, there are two main issues that should concern property owners.

 First, will the project require any type of modification to the access to and from their property?
 Under the New Jersey Highway Access Management Act and common law, the government is permitted to revoke, modify, or adjust access to property.